2025–26 NIFL Premiership: Conference League play-off

-Teams placed 3rd–7th qualify for one-off play-off matches, with the winners earning the second spot in the 2026–27 UEFA Conference League first qualifying round; the higher-placed team per game receive home advantage.
-Teams finishing 4th-7th qualify for the quarter-finals; the 3rd-placed team qualify for the final.
-If the 2025–26 Irish Cup winners finish in the top seven, a spot will be vacated.
+Teams placed 3rd–7th qualified for one-off play-off matches, with the winners earning the second spot in the 2026–27 UEFA Conference League first qualifying round; the higher-placed team per game received home advantage.
+Since the 2025–26 Irish Cup winners (Coleraine) finished in the top seven (2nd), the 3rd-placed team (Glentoran) qualified automatically for the Conference League first qualifying round and the spot was vacated.
+The 4th-placed team (Linfield) qualified directly to the final by winning the 2025–26 BetMcLean Cup.

 NIFL Premiership play-off

-The eleventh-placed team will face the second-placed team of the 2025–26 NIFL Championship in a two-legged play-off for the final place in the 2026–27 NIFL Premiership.
+The eleventh-placed team (Crusaders) faced the second-placed team of the 2025–26 NIFL Championship (Annagh United) in a two-legged play-off for the final place in the 2026–27 NIFL Premiership.